EliasRetzlaff/random_weather/README.md

-color_mixer
+random_weather
 ============

-This program has various functions to determine color combinations and averages for the primary colors.
+This program randomly generates weather and temperature data and exports it into .csv file

 What I learned
 ============
+- exporting data into a CSV file
-- working with infiles
+- working with pandas library
-- importing databases
-- creating outfiles